Guide and College Prep List for High School Juniors

 Juniors in high school who read this will be far ahead of the competition when it comes to getting into prestigious universities and state colleges.
 Here is a comprehensive guide and college prep checklist for getting into college.
 Read on to learn about what you need to do to give yourself an edge over the competition.
+A College Glossary of Terms is at the end.

 Take the first step.
 Determine who your high school guidance counselor is and make an introduction.
 You have two more years at this school, and your senior year will most likely be with the same guidance counselor.
 Get a head start on everyone else by setting the groundwork today and starting the conversation about your desire to attend college.
 Set up a meeting.
 There will be many of your fellow students fighting for your guidance counselor’s attention, and he may not be able to help them all.
 He will, however, make every effort to assist youngsters he knows who wish to attend college.